Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Conclusion

-\section{acknowledgements}
+\textbf{Acknowledgements}

-The author would like to thank Prof. Yaodong Yang for helpful discussion.
-This work was supported by the National Key Research and Development Plan of China (2021ZD0110601), the National Natural Science Foundation of China (62022009 and 62206009), and the State Key Laboratory of Software Development Environment.
-The writing was polished by GPT-4 \cite{bubeck2023gpt}.
+This work was supported by the National Key Research and Development Plan of China (2022ZD0116405), the National Natural Science Foundation of China (62022009, 62206009, 62306025), and the State Key Laboratory of Software Development Environment.